PietYsabie/Neural-Network-ML-on-Uncle-fundamental-stock-datafeed/README.md

 Tensorflow services are spawned to execute the kernel implementations appropriate to the available hardware (either GPU or CPU)

-The convergence of the losses on training and validation dataset:
+The convergence of the losses on training and validation dataset (blue = loss, red = val_loss):

 ![image](https://user-images.githubusercontent.com/78446548/109648782-513b1900-7b5b-11eb-8b24-322bb3fd5226.png)